-This now completes the installation.
-Install the wheels and torque the lug nuts to the manufacture's specification.
-Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
-Re-attach the negative battery cable and remove the wheel chocks from the front wheels.
+Reattach the negative battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the air helper springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
-For example, 50 psi of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
+As a general rule, the air helper springs will support approximately 40 lbs. of load for each P.S.I. of inflation pressure (per pair).
+For example, 50 P.S.I. of inflation pressure will support a load of 2000 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.

-Note:
+NOTE:

-Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
+Too much air pressure in the helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
 Too little air pressure will also not provide the improvement in handling that is possible.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 5 psi IN THE AIR HELPER SPRINGS AT ALL TIMES.
+TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 5 P.S.I.
+IN THE AIR HELPER SPRINGS AT ALL TIMES.

-Note:
+NOTE:

-Once the air helper springs are installed, it is recommended that the vehicle not be lifted by the frame, as over-extension may occur, resulting in damage to the air helper springs.
+Once the air helper springs are installed, it is recommended that the vehicle not be lifted by the frame, as over-extension may occur, resulting in damage to the air springs.
 However, should it become necessary to raise the vehicle by the frame, deflate both air helper springs completely.